 growing tourist attraction, and comprise one of the largest collections

-of well-preserved mediaeval townscapes to be found anywhere
+of well-preserved medieval townscapes to be found anywhere

 in Europe.
 Obviously, the built environment of the more

-important bastides has been significantly modified since mediaeval
+important bastides has been significantly modified since medieval

 times, but in many of the more rurally sited bastides, the layout of